expo/expo/docs/pages/introduction/faq.md

 <Collapsible summary="How do I share my Expo project?
 Can I submit it to the app stores?">

 The fastest way to share your managed Expo project is to publish it and open it in a development client app.
-You can publish it by installing `expo-updates` in your project and running `expo publish`.
+You can publish it by installing the expo-updates library in your project and running [`eas update`](/eas-update/introduction).
 This gives your app a URL; you can share this URL with anybody who has the Expo Go app for Android or the [Development Build](/development/introduction.md) for your app for iOS or Android, and they can open your app immediately.

 When you're ready, you can create a standalone app (**.ipa** and **.aab**) for submission to Apple and Google's app stores.
 Expo will build the binary for you when you run one command; see [Building Standalone Apps](/distribution/app-stores).
 Apple charges $99/year to publish your app in the App Store and Google charges a $25 one-time fee for the Play Store.
 You can also use [internal distribution](/build/internal-distribution) to share your app with ad-hoc or enterprise provisioning on iOS and an APK on Android.